Table of Contents

 As this medical ailment mainly affects older dogs, many owners choose to forego medical treatment.
 Instead, they decide to let their dogs live out their lives to the fullest.

 Many owners who opt out of medical treatment will go above and beyond, making an immediate switch to 100% homemade dog food meals for their four-legged friends.

 They usually try herbal remedies to help deal with symptoms as well.

-Fortunately, life with Cushing's Disease for your dog can still belong, enjoyable and free of much discomfort.
+Fortunately, life with Cushing's Disease for your dog can still be, enjoyable and free of much discomfort.
 The dog's chances of recovering from Cushing's Disease when diagnosed and undergoing special medical treatment are also high.

 Still, the cost of veterinary bills may be pretty high and will require a lot of dedication.

 Many assume that when a dog is diagnosed with Cushing's Disease, it's equivalent to a death sentence, but that's not the case at all.

 This condition is a widespread occurrence in dogs (and horses), and the chances are you may know a dog suffering and not even realize it.